algolia/algoliasearch-magento-2-es-compatibility/README.md

 ---

-### QA Test Plan
+### Features dependent on this compatibility
+#### Backend Search
+Algolia will replace the results returned by the search adapter for Elastic Search.

-Configuration for "Stores > Configuration > Algolia Search > Advance > Make a backend search query" must be set to "Yes".
+You can test for backend search by changing your configuration for "Stores > Configuration > Algolia Search > Advance > Make a backend search query" to "Yes".

 Results can be reviewed by going to view source and seeing if the HTML rendered results reflect Algolia Search returned results.

-We will be testing the adapter on all 3 versions supported by Magento.

-Following this devdoc on changing versions: https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-downgrade.html
+#### Backend Facet Rendering
+If instantsearch is disabled, and you have enabled *Enable Backend Facet Rendering*, the filtering on the catalogsearch results page will be replaced by facets returned by Algolia.

+This feature is currently not compatible with this external module and is still Work In Progress.